Visiting Korea in September | Weather, Best Festivals and What to Pack [2023]

 If cultural travel is your thing, the Andong Mask Dance Festival is the perfect event for you to attend in Korea during September.
 This festival takes place near the UNESCO World Heritage designated Andong Hahoe Village, which is totally worth a visit on its own.

-Watch mask dance dramas in Andong © Kim Jiho, Korea Tourism Organization
+Enjoy the mask dance festival in Korea in September © Kim Jiho, Korea Tourism Organization

 Aside from performances of Korea’s mask dance drama (intangible cultural heritage), and other mask dances from around the world, there are experiential programs, mask related competitions and a ton of food stalls to stuff yourself at.
 Check full festival details here.